 - Unexplained anemia

 - Endoscopy.
 Your doctor uses a thin flexible tube that contains a camera and a light to examine the inside of your esophagus and take a tissue sample or biopsy.
 That sample goes to a pathologist who examines it for abnormalities.

 If you are diagnosed with esophageal cancer, the tumor must be accurately staged to determine the best possible treatment for you.
 The cancer’s stage, from 0 to IV, indicates whether the cancer has spread beyond the superficial tissue, whether lymph nodes are involved, and how far it has spread to other parts of your body.

-You’ll have three tests to determine your cancer’s stage:
+You may undergo various tests to determine your cancer’s stage::